kodema5/json-web-token.sql/README.md

 ## install

-requires pgcrypto; if pgtap installed, it unit-tests
+requires pgcrypto; if pgtap is installed, it unit-tests
 ```
 psql -f index.sql
 ```